Kevin McGrath: Other

-McGrath is also an Ambassador for the Commonwealth Youth Enterprise Project; a London South Bank University Court Member; Honorary Vice President of the Commonwealth Youth Orchestra & Choir; and Patron of Clean Break Charity and of The Forgiveness Project.
+McGrath is also an Ambassador for the Commonwealth Youth Enterprise Project and The Prison Advise and Care Trust (PACT); a London South Bank University Court Member; Honorary Vice President of the Commonwealth Youth Orchestra & Choir; and Patron of Clean Break Charity and of The Forgiveness Project.

 Former Board Governor of the London South Bank University; and Trustee of The Chartered Surveyors Training Trust; The WAVE Trust; The Guildford School of Acting; The Howard League for Penal Reform; The National Education Trust; and The Prison Advice and Care Trust; and Council Member of The Victoria League for Commonwealth Friendship.
 He is a former member of Liberty Human Rights Policy Executive Board, UCLH Cancer Centre Development Board member and Ambassador for The Make Justice Work Charity.
 He was a school Governor for Canberra School; The Phoenix High School and The Eleanor Wilkinson School for Girls.

-Personal
+Personal life

 Born in West London and currently living in Ealing, Kevin is married to Kate and they have two children.